DominicusBenacus/CarND-Advanced-Lane-Lines/writeup_template.md

 I used a combination of color and gradient thresholds and sobel gradient thresholds.
 I combined all three sobel gradient calculation and mixed it.

-Sat first I combined sobel absolute direction and mesh for get a good mix:
+Sat first I combined sobel absolute, direction and mesh for get a good mix.
+The fucntion which performes the mix named combineColorAndGradientThresholds(image). here an example of the output after combining Sobel and combinign all Nix of Sobel with color threshold method.

 ![Sobel Binary Example][image3]